exlennis/fomo-system/docs/fomo-project-checklist.md

 - 2025-04-01: Completed all workflow analysis tasks and process documentation
 - 2025-04-01: Finalised all core automation tools and scripts for file management
 - 2025-04-01: Updated project status to reflect completed workflow and automation tasks
+- 2025-04-01: Refined Next Steps to focus on special cases, design assets, and integration refinements
 ---

 *Version History:*